 This is where internal audits become essential to organisations—it allows financial institutions to combine the benefits of compliance while reducing the drawbacks of regulatory management.

-In subsequent sections, we are going to explain how financial institutions can leverage regulatory advisory solutions and turn internal audits into an efficient and timely process.
+In subsequent sections, we are going to explain how financial institutions can leverage regulatory advisory services and turn internal audits into an efficient and timely process.

 Can we optimise regulatory compliance management with internal audits?